 To everyone around you, your life looks good.
 Meaningful careers.
 A family you care deeply about.
 Friends, interests, trips when you can manage the time.

-You love each other — and you’re worried about what happens if nothing changes.
+You still love each other — and you’re increasingly aware that if nothing changes, the distance may grow rather than resolve itself.

 COUPLES THERAPY & MARRIAGE COUNSELING IN VIRGINIA AND WASHINGTON, DC